-Scoped values were developed – together with Virtual Threads and Structured Concurrency – in Project Loom.
-They have been included in the JDK since Java 20 as an incubator preview feature (JEP 429).
+Scoped Values were developed – together with Virtual Threads and Structured Concurrency – in Project Loom.
+They have been included in the JDK since Java 20 as an incubator feature (JEP 429) and since Java 21 as a preview feature (JEP 446).

 In this article, you will learn: